krakjoe/parallel/README.md

 `parallel` takes a totally different approach to these two by providing only a very small, easy to understand API that exposes the power of parallel concurrency without any of the aforementioned headaches.

-By placing some restrictions upon what a Closure intended for parallel execution can do, we remove almost all of the cognitive overhead of using threads, we hide away completely any mutual exclusion and all the things a programmer using threads must think about.
+By placing some restrictions upon what a task intended for parallel execution can do, we remove almost all of the cognitive overhead of using threads, we hide away completely any mutual exclusion and all the things a programmer using threads must think about.

-In practice this means Closures intended for parallel execution must not:
+In practice this means tasks intended for parallel execution must not:

   * accept or return by reference
   * accept or return objects
   * execute a limited set of instructions

-Instructions prohibited directly in Closures intended for parallel execution are:
+Instructions prohibited directly in tasks intended for parallel execution are:

   * declare (anonymous) function
   * declare (anonymous) class
   * lexical scope access
   * yield

-__No instructions are prohibited in the files which the Runtime may include.__
+__No instructions are prohibited in the files which the task may include.__

 Requirements and Installation